hndregjoni/codejudger-team/Dario.md

 # Student wiki: Dario

 ## Week 4:
 This week I was assigned working on a User Case Table.
 I chose a Daily Challange User Case thinking we should use more diverse user cases.
-Also downloaded Visual Studio Code.
+Also downloaded Git Bash and set up my SSH keys.

 ## Week 3:
 This week's objective was exploring User Stories, each group member was given a task of coming up with 2 User stories.
 Here are mine.